browserstate/history.js/README.md

 - `window.onanchorchange` <br/> Fired when the anchor of the page changes (does not include state hashes)

+## Known Issues
+	- Opera 11 fails to create history entries when under stressful loads (events fire perfectly, just the history events fail) - there is nothing we can do about this
+	- Mercury iOS fails to apply url changes (hashes and HTML5 History API states) - there is nothing we can do about this

 ## Notes on Compatibility

 - History.js **solves** the following browser bugs: